chennerappa/chennerappa/README.md

 - 👋 Hi, I’m chennerappa
-- 👀 I’m interested in designing
+- 👀 I’m an MCA graduate
-- 🌱 I’m currently learning AI,ML
+- 🌱 I have some knowledge on java ,html,css,js..etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me chennerappac@gmail.com

 <!---
 chennerappa/chennerappa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.